DOBUTamine Hydrochloride Injection

-Reactions suggestive of hypersensitivity associated with administration of DOBUTamine injection, including skin rash, fever, eosinophilia, and bronchospasm, have been reported occasionally.
+Reactions suggestive of hypersensitivity associated with administration of dobutamine including skin rash, fever, eosinophilia, and bronchospasm, have been reported occasionally.

-4. DOBUTamine injection contains sodium metabisulfite, a sulfite that may cause allergic-type reactions, including anaphylactic symptoms and life-threatening or less severe asthmatic episodes, in certain susceptible people.
+Dobutamine Hydrochloride in 5% Dextrose Injection contains sodium bisulfite, a sulfite that may cause allergic-type reactions, including anaphylactic symptoms and life-threatening or less severe asthmatic episodes, in certain susceptible people.
 The overall prevalence of sulfite sensitivity in the general population is unknown and probably low.
 Sulfite sensitivity is seen more frequently in asthmatic than in nonasthmatic people.

-2. Hypovolemia should be corrected with suitable volume expanders before treatment with DOBUTamine is instituted.
+Hypovolemia should be corrected with suitable volume expanders before treatment with dobutamine is instituted.

-3. No improvement may be observed in the presence of marked mechanical obstruction, such as severe valvular aortic stenosis.
-Usage Following Acute Myocardial Infarction— Clinical experience with DOBUTamine injection following myocardial infarction has been insufficient to establish the safety of the drug for this use.
-There is concern that any agent that increases contractile force and heart rate may increase the size of an infarction by intensifying ischemia, but it is not known whether DOBUTamine does so.
+Clinical experience with dobutamine following myocardial infarction has been insufficient to establish the safety of the drug for this use.
+There is concern that any agent that increases contractile force and heart rate may increase the size of an infarction by intensifying ischemia, but it is not known whether dobutamine does so.